I have sad news today. I can’t reorder cuddle fleece any more, so it’ll be going away from the shop.

 Those little ‘barbs’ dig into the fabric and keep the eye from rotating.
 Which isn’t a big deal if you’re just using a black craft eye, but is crucial if you’re using a comic eye.
 You don’t want them twisting and giving you googly eyes!

 The ridges on the posts of craft eyes help the washer click on (and stay on!) securely.
 I love hearing the ‘click’ as I press the washer on!
-The ridges also help to make sure the washer doesn’t back off AND makes sure the washer presses on evenly.
+The ridges also help to make sure the washer presses on evenly.

 So, let me show you how to install a craft eye with a plastic washer.

 First, insert the post of the craft eye between the stitches on your piece where you want it to go.
+For sewn softies, use this ball-point awl or a small knitting needle to poke a hole.
 I recommend that you place the eyes first, before pressing on the washers, just to see if you like the look.

 Once your eyes are positioned how you’d like, press the flat side of the washer (that’s the one with the tiny barbs!) onto the post.